Can W Sitting Harm Your Child?

 Also offered are classes for Siblings, Grandparents, Infant CPR, Breastfeeding and Lamaze.

-Classes are taught by our maternity nurses and our breastfeeding class is led by a certified lactation consultant.
+All classes are led by a certified lactation consultant.

 Is Your Child In The Right Car Seat?